Scatter Chart in QlikView

 Here you can change the Presentation of a Scatter chart.
 For now, we are changing the Symbol size to 4pt.
 This will increase the scatter symbols size.

-Axes page will help you to alter the QlikView scatter chart X-Axis, and Y-Axis properties.
+Axes page will help you to alter the QlikView scatter chart X-Axis and Y-Axis properties.

-You can use Colors page to change the Color pattern of the Scatter chart.
+You can use the Colors page to change the Color pattern of the Scatter chart.
 Try different options

 Use this QlikView Scatter Chart page to change the Font family, style, and font size as per your requirements.
 From the below screenshot you can see that, we changed the Font = Old English Text MT, and Font size to 11